 Stay better informed as a marketing professional with this monthly series highlighting the latest developments in all things marketing.
 Get caught up with the May Marketing News Snapshot.

 In our April Marketing News Snapshot, we shared this article from Direct Marketing News.
 It features Susan Wojcicki, SVP of Advertising at Google, discussing five trends shaping the future of digital advertising.
 While they all warrant monitoring, these three in particular jumped out at me, coming from a marketing technology background.
 For deeper explanations of the trends, be sure to read the article by Ryan Joe.
 To see how the future of digital advertising compares to that of digital marketing, and the role marketing technology plays in that future, keep reading below!

-Tags: branding, Blog, digital marketing, online marketing, google, online advertising, advertising trends, marketing, scalability, digital advertising, marketing trends, creative production, collaboration, brand consistency, marketing technology, personalization
+Tags: branding, digital marketing, online marketing, google, online advertising, advertising trends, marketing, scalability, digital advertising, marketing trends, creative production, collaboration, brand consistency, marketing technology, personalization

 Apr 16, 2013

 Change can be scary, both in life and in business.
 To change often requires hard work and commitment, and most of the time the outcome or results of those efforts are uncertain.
 In business, technology is constantly driving change.
 While some industries are quick to embrace that change, others are slow to adapt.

 Tags: digital marketing, big data, manufacturing, direct mail, online marketing, brand management, traditional marketing, campaign management, financial services, insurance, MRM, social media, marketing technology, marketing resource management

 Leadership Toolset #10: Social Media & Content Marketing